gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/a-basic-cache.md

 ### Push your Docker Image to Docker Hub

 For this example, we're using Docker Hub as our registry.
-This will create a repository on Docker Hub called `bikr-incidents` and push the image we created into that repository.
+This will create a repository on Docker Hub called `bike-incidents` and push the image we created into that repository.

 In a terminal
 * Login to your Docker account